Access the Dear Mrs Dunkley text here. This is a discursive text type.

 - As an adult, Helen’s voice is appreciative and mature: ‘I’ve got something I want to say.
 I would like to say Thank you’ – This voice of admiration is seen again in the final line ‘Please accept the enduring love, the sincere respect, and the eternal gratitude of your Great Moon Calf, Helen”

-“The story we live and the story we tell of our lives rarely match up.”
+“The story of who we are and the story we tell of our lives rarely match up.”

 Use this sentence as a stimulus for the opening of an imaginative, discursive or

-persuasive piece of writing that begins with the end.
+persuasive piece of writing that expresses the sentiments of the quote.

 feature that you have explored during your study of a prescribed text in